zzbuzzard/sd-variant-anim/README.md

 ### General Tips
  - The guidance scale (larger `--opt-repeats` or `-cn` or `-cp`) seems to be proportional to how 'busy' the images are.
 A low scale eventually leads to simple abstract images, while a high scale leads to overly complicated images.
- - You can fiddle with the text prompts being moved away from/towards, but unfortunately it's quite fiddly.
-It took a while to find the current default set of prompts which produced good results, so start from those.
+ - You can fiddle with the text prompts being moved away from/towards, but be warned: it's quite fiddly, and any changes you make will make a big difference (e.g. if you put 'creature' in the positive prompts, creatures will be everywhere!)
  - Reducing number of steps to 10 produces ok results (`-s 10`), I used this for the example at the top.

-leads to more 'noisy' images, while a lower scale risks falling into 'abstract texture land'.